swarsabnis/Analysis_of_Smart_meter_London/README.md

 </ol>

 ### Datasets used:
+<p> Note: Due to huge data size, we havent kept a dataset folder.
+You can find the dataset in the following link:
+<a href="https://www.kaggle.com/jeanmidev/smart-meters-in-london">Dataset from Kaggle</a>
 <ol type="decimal">
 <li>Informations_households.xls : It contains all the information on the households including their ACORN group classification and type of tariff plan to which they are subscribed.</li>